-No. Action Reason for action / contingency Resources Responsibility Deadline date 1 Notify the schools / colleges and parents of changes to the policy.
+No. Action Reason for action / contingency Resources Responsibility Deadline date 1 Consult schools / colleges and parents on proposed changes to the policy.
 To ensure key stakeholders are consulted and notified of the proposal.
-Tony Hele/Tricia Harwood TBC 2 Revise appeals paperwork to enable parents to request discretionary transport assistance in exceptional circumstances; train councillors in new policy To ensure that the council is fulfilling its duty to have regard to parental preference for faith schools and to raise the participation age in education and training Tony Hele/ Tricia Harwood July 2013 3 Monitor the number of appeals made and allowed for discretionary transport assistance To assess the impact of the change in policy Tony Hele/ Tricia Harwood Ongoing, termly
+Tony Hele/Tricia Harwood Feb/March 2013 2 Present a report to Council in May To report on consultation and any propose changes to Home to School/College transport Matthew Redwood May 2012 2 Revise appeals paperwork reflect any agreed changes and to enable parents to request discretionary transport assistance in exceptional circumstances; To ensure that the council is fulfilling its duty to have regard to parental preference for faith schools and to raise the participation age in education and training Tony Hele/ Tricia Harwood July 2013 3 Monitor the number of appeals made and allowed for discretionary transport assistance To assess the impact of the change in policy Tony Hele/ Tricia Harwood Ongoing, termly